|Learn how to encourage responsible building and improve the quality of housing for all.|

 Who should be involved in improving the quality of housing?

-If it’s done properly, developing good-quality affordable (or environmentally responsible) housing takes a collaborative effort throughout the planning, design, and construction process (and beyond, but that’s the subject of a section in itself).
+If it’s done properly, developing good-quality affordable (or environmentally responsible) housing takes a collaborative effort throughout the planning, design, and construction process.
 Certainly all those directly affected – developers, contractors, lenders or funders, potential residents – should participate, but there are others whose voices are important as well.

 A possible list of collaborators:

-- The developer, especially if he stands to gain by attending to community needs.
+- The developer will need to be involved and may be an advocate for improvements, especially if he stands to gain by attending to community needs.

-- The business community, particularly lenders.
+- The business community, particularly lenders, will also be involved.
+They can impact who gets loans and may be able to adjust rates to make investing in a community improvement project more appealing.
 The question of low-interest loans to low- or moderate-income homebuyers may be an issue, as may the question of who is a reasonable borrowing risk and who is not.

-- Local and state officials.
-They can offer incentives to and place restrictions on the developer in order to get the aspects of the project that are most needed or desired.
+- Local and state officials can offer incentives and place restrictions on the developer to influence the project outcome.
 The permitting process has to go through local and state boards, there may be public funding involved, the housing will have to be connected to water and sewer lines – all these are reasons to have community officials involved from the very beginning, to eliminate misunderstandings, to get the development the community wants, and to make sure the process goes smoothly.

 - Funders.
-Given the amount of funding that even a small housing effort requires, funders will probably want to be party to the process.
+Given the amount of funding that even a small housing effort requires, funders will probably want to be involved in the process as well.

 - Neighbors.
-By becoming part of the process, neighbors can get their concerns addressed, and don’t feel as if they haven’t been heard.
+By becoming part of the process, neighbors can get their concerns addressed, and feel included.
 Furthermore, those who oppose the project can become supporters if they participate in planning, and can feel ownership of the final product.

 - Potential renters or buyers.
-By including the people who are likely to be living in new housing, you can find out what their needs are, what features they consider important, how the buildings are likely to be used, what they like and don’t like about the proposed site, design , etc. In addition, if they take part in planning, they’re also taking on a sense of ownership of the finished project, which means that they’re apt to take pride in and take care of it.
+By including people who are likely to be living in new housing, you can find out what their needs are, what features they consider important, how the buildings are likely to be used, what they like and don’t like about the proposed site, design, etc. In addition, if they take part in planning, they may become vested in the project and want to continue to be involved.

-- The media.
-They can help to educate the community about the need, and persuade it to support an initiative to improve housing.
+- The media can help educate the community and persuade it to support an initiative to improve housing.

 How do you improve the quality of housing?

 Up to now, we’ve largely been discussing various aspects of building quality housing that’s affordable and beneficial to the community.
-The real work of improving housing in the community, however, is in making all the building and renovation possible: that’s what we’ll tackle in this part of the section.
+The real work of improving housing in the community, however, is in making all the building and renovation possible: that’s what we’ll tackle in this section.

-How do you convince developers – who are usually mainly concerned with how much money they’ll make on a project – to build affordable and/or environmentally friendly housing?
+How do you convince developers – who are usually mainly concerned with profit – to build affordable and/or environmentally friendly housing?
 How do you get housing built where and how you want it, if you as a community are not paying for it directly?
 Probably the most effective action you can take is to offer the developer an incentive – i.e. something he wants – in return for something you want.
-If that doesn’t work, or if you don’t have anything the developer wants, you might try restrictions or regulations that get you at least some of what you’re looking for.
-There are a number of other steps a community can take as well, either alone or with developers, lenders, residents, and others, to power a high-quality housing effort.
+If that isn’t an option you might try restrictions or regulations that get you at least some of what you’re looking for.
+There are a number of other steps a community can take as well, either alone or with developers, lenders, residents, and others, to power a high-quality housing effort..

 The discussion in this section largely assumes that efforts will be conducted by one or more community groups, and that readers of this Tool Box section will be members of those groups.
 But what if you’re trying to start such a group, or are simply interested, as an individual, in helping to further the development of good-quality affordable housing in your community?
 There are some things you can do, at least to start with, that can make you an effective housing activist.